 Spectators should watch games from the defined spectator areas documented in the social distanced dugouts section of these rules.

-All spectators using the restroom MUST wash their hands before leaving the restroom.
+All players, coache and spectators using the restroom MUST wash their hands before leaving the restroom.

 Social Distanced Dugouts: (From here forward referred to as SDD or just Dugout)

 The stands will be used for dugouts in all age groups.
 Stands will be marked with socially distanced dugout numbers.